News

 Quantifying Fitness-For-Service – Article by Bill O’Donnell, Sr.

 Fitness-for-Service analysis is the most viable step in determining the safety and financial risk factors related to component repair or replacement.
 This Stainless Steel World article (written by Bill O’Donnell, Sr.) shares insight about managing risk specific to weld failures.
-As President of O’Donnell Consulting Engineers, Inc., he began his professional career at Westinghouse Bettis …
+Bill, Sr. began his professional career at Westinghouse Bettis Atomic Power Laboratory, where he designed

 Quantifying Fitness-For-Service – Article by Bill O’Donnell, Sr. Read More »